Get ready to learn how to approach the age old question faced by many a CSS practitioner:

 align-items: center;

-This is the classic solution, although it must be placed on each element you wish to center individually.
+#This is the classic solution of using auto margins, although it must be placed on each element you wish to center individually.

 margin-left: auto;